Connect with others who understand.

 Cataplexy refers to a sudden loss of muscle tone.
 People with cataplexy may slur their speech, fall over, or experience other muscular symptoms.
 This loss of muscle tone is also usually associated with feeling a strong emotion, either positive or negative.

 Narcolepsy with cataplexy is called type 1 narcolepsy.
-Type 2 narcolepsy does not include cataplexy.
+Type 2 narcolepsy doesn’t include cataplexy.

 Sleep Paralysis

-Narcolepsy is often accompanied by sleep paralysis — a temporary inability to speak and/or move as one is falling asleep or waking up.
+Narcolepsy is often accompanied by sleep paralysis — a temporary inability to speak or move when falling asleep or waking up.
 These episodes mimic the paralysis that normally occurs only during REM sleep.

 Hallucinations — seeing, hearing, or otherwise experiencing things that aren’t there — can occur upon falling asleep and awakening in people with narcolepsy.
 These hallucinations seem to be tied to experiences that usually occur during REM sleep being inappropriately combined with a waking brain.